top of page

 "An absolutely brilliant evening.
 "The Wildest Rose" is a stunning album, and I enjoyed every minute of its release."

-FolkWords (Charlie Elland EP Review)
+FolkWords (EP Review)

 "As female folk voices go this one will stay with you.
 There’s a warm sincerity to the interpretation of the songs, a heartfelt involvement that beckons the listener."

-‘By Way Of Night’ is a short ‘taster’ that demonstrates freshness and vitality enduring in English folk, it also presents a talent that English folk should not ignore."
+‘By Way of Night’ is a short ‘taster’ that demonstrates freshness and vitality enduring in English folk, it also presents a talent that English folk should not ignore."

 “...
 As a debut release, this EP is stunning.”

-"There's a slightly Caribbean feel to "Silver Moon" due to more gorgeous slide guitar from Harry Phillips.
-Listening to it, I can really imagine that it is me laying on a beach by a camp fire, listening to a troubadour playing and watching the night sky.
+"I can really imagine that it is me laying on a beach by a camp fire, listening to a troubadour playing and watching the night sky.
 Not something I've ever done, but this haunting song almost creates memories of having done it."

 bottom of page